mayer79/effectplots/README.md

 - Most models (including DALEX explainers and meta-learners such as Tidymodels) work out-of-the box.
 If not, a tailored prediction function can be specified.
 - For multi-output models, the last output is picked.
 - Case weights are supported via the argument `w`.
 - Binning of numeric features is done by the same options as `stats::hist()`.
-Additionally, very small and large values are winsorized (clipped) by default.
+Additionally, the smallest and largest 1% values are winsorized (clipped) by default.

 ## Installation